LyteNyte Grid logo for light mode. Links back to the documentation home page.

 Server Data Loading

-Overview
+Server Row Overview

 What Problem Does Server Data Loading Solve?

 When the amount of row data exceeds what is feasible to transfer to a browser at once, a partial data loading solution becomes necessary.
+Developers typically choose one of these approaches:

-• Pagination: load one page of data at a time.
+• Pagination: Load one page of data at a time.

-• Infinite scrolling: lazily load more data as the user scrolls down.
+• Infinite scrolling: Lazily load more data as the user scrolls down.

-• Viewport-based loading: load only the rows currently in view.
+• Viewport-based loading: Load only the rows currently in view.

 Why Use Server Data Loading?